jrdh/blorp/README.md

 Uses redis and Python's asyncio module.

 ## Todo
+- redis connection pool
+- redis connection host and port settings
 - tidy (~)
 - tests
-- threadsafety of blorp.websockets set (in fact most of it)

 ## To think about...
-- work out how to do cope with load balancing (this is now way more possible with a queue rather than using redis' pubsub)
+- work out how to do cope with load balancing (almost there...)